-The recent letter of Lieutenant Bovernor Dorsheimer, declaring he knew Governor Tilden was opposed to the passag of the law creating the Electoral Commission, is the subject of much comment in political circles here, especially by leading Depocrats, who facts, and are in a position to know how that act came to be passed.
+SIDE FACTS COMING OUT.
+The recent letter of Lieutenant Bovernor Dorsheimer, declaring he knew Governor Tilden was opposed to the passag of the law creating the Electoral Commission, is the subject of much comment in political circles here, especially by leading Devocrats, who have intimate knowledge of all the material facts, and are in a position to know how that act came to be passed.